 • Higher MPH

-• Manufactured by Stihl, both the BG 56 C-E and the BG 86 C-E should uphold similar standards of quality and attention to detail.
+As the BG 56 C-E and the BG 86 C-E are both Stihl blowers, they benefit from the same level of quality and attention to detail.

 CFM & MPH